EDe Staff

 ede2 Assistant Director

-is a professional choreographer, dancer, and educator currently located in Chicago, IL.
+Olivia Lemmenes is a professional choreographer, dancer, and educator currently located in Chicago, IL.
 She trained at Dance Center Evanston for 15 years, then continued her training at Western Michigan University, graduating with a BFA in Dance.
 Olivia taught at Ann Arbor Dance Classics for two years, where she choreographed for their Youth Dance Ensemble, competition team, and taught numerous dance styles.
 She has also been commissioned to choreograph for youth, pre-professional, and professional dance companies, such as ede2, MSU’s Orchesis Dance Company, and Dance Uprising.
 She is a dance artist with the AAPI performance collaborative, IS/LAND, and has had the chance to perform with them in Ann Arbor, San Francisco, and Chicago.
-Olivia is also now teaching at DCE is excited to be back reaching the next generation of dance artists.

 Béa Rashid